embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 Stones fallen out of rocks on the surface of the earth – rounded weightlessly in the currents of water, ice, sun and wind – a pebble exists like a human being on the living surface of the earth.
 Rolling stones … rubble and boulders in the mass, but as a single pebble as unique as every single person.

 We humans are a part of our phenomenology ourselves, but we are still humans: someone special.
-And yet we are also part of the oxidizing, living patina on the surface of the earth.
+And yet we are also part of the oxidizing patina on the surface of the earth.

 I’m in for a surprise.: the more strictly I observe what happens while I am working, the stranger such a stone appears in the context of contemporary art.